-From housing benefits to tax credits, and questions like 'can I claim Jobseeker's Allowance if self-employed?', here’s your guide to the benefits that could help, in 2019.
+From Universal Credit to Housing Benefit, and questions like 'can I claim Jobseeker's Allowance if self-employed?', here’s your guide to the benefits that could help.

 If you're starting your own business, or already run one, you could get mentoring and an allowance benefit.

 You may be eligible if you're aged 18 or over and get Universal Credit, Jobseeker's Allowance or Employment and Support Allowance (or your partner does).
 You may also be eligible if you get Income Support and are a lone parent, sick or disabled.

 Through the New Enterprise Allowance, you'll work with a mentor to create a business plan.
 Once this is approved, you could get a weekly allowance worth up to £1,274 over 26 weeks.